satryad/LAHSO/README.md

 # Learning Assisted Hybrid Simulation-Optimization Model

 The **Learning Assisted Hybrid Simulation-Optimization Model** provides a modular framework, applying a Reinforcement Learning approach to synchromodal transport in response to disruptions.
-The model can be used to train a learning agent or implement an existing one.
+The model can be used to train a learning agent and implement the trained agent to be compared with different policies or different training strategies.

 This documentation includes a ready-to-use learning agent that has been trained for 50,000 episodes with a disruption profile located in the dataset folder.